OXID-eSales/developer_documentation/update/eshop_from_53_to_6/modules.rst

 We strongly recommend you to do the "Full" steps now, or as soon as possible.
 We do so, cause

 * you will fit better in OXIDs long term stable investment strategy and
-* with the next (major) versions there will be more changes, which wll add up to a bigger amount of open to-dos.
+* with the next (major) versions there will be more changes, which will add up to a bigger amount of open to-dos.

 +----------------------------------------------------------------------------------------+-----------+--------+
 |  Topic                                                                                 |  Minimal  |  Full  |